-The way we were served a Salade Nicoise in Paris was the way Julia Childs described it in her many books.
-It is a composed salad; by which I mean a salad made up of many ingredients prepared separately and arranged on a platter.
-Ideally, you will enjoy all the components; but serving it this way also gives the “picky” eaters a chance to take just what they like.
-Today, many restaurants make this salad with fresh tuna.
-My personal preference is to use canned dark Italian tuna packed in oil.
-I also urge you to serve this dish at room temperature and let the flavors really shine.
+I urge you to serve this salad at room temperature and let the flavors really shine.
 Plastic wrapped, ice cold bowls of salad taken from the fridge just don’t do it justice.
-You can prepare all the components of this salad a day in advance.
-Remove them from the fridge, arrange the platter and let the salad come to room temperature before serving.
+You can prepare all the elements of this salad a day in advance.
+The next day, remove them from the fridge, arrange the platter and let the salad come to room temperature before serving.
+Trust me, it makes a big difference.
+Serve Balsamic Vinaigrette or Lemon Vinaigrette on the side.

 Prep time: 30 minutes